amirdew/CollectionViewPagingLayout/README.md

     )
 }
 ```
-there is an options struct for each transformable where you can customize the effect, check the struct to find out what each parameter does.
+There is an "options" property for each of these protocols where you can customize the effect, check the struct to find out what each parameter does.
-a short comment on the top of each parameter explains how you can use it.
+A short comment on the top of each parameter explains what that does.
 `ScaleTransformView` -> [`ScaleTransformViewOptions`](https://github.com/amirdew/CollectionViewPagingLayout/blob/master/Lib/Scale/ScaleTransformViewOptions.swift)
 `SnapshotTransformView` -> [`SnapshotTransformViewOptions`](https://github.com/amirdew/CollectionViewPagingLayout/blob/master/Lib/Snapshot/SnapshotTransformViewOptions.swift)
 `StackTransformView` -> [`StackTransformViewOptions`](https://github.com/amirdew/CollectionViewPagingLayout/blob/master/Lib/Stack/StackTransformViewOptions.swift)

-you can see some examples in the samples app for these transformables.
+See the examples in the samples app.
-check [here](https://github.com/amirdew/CollectionViewPagingLayout/tree/master/PagingLayoutSamples/Modules/Shapes/ShapeCell) to see used options for each: `/PagingLayoutSamples/Modules/Shapes/ShapeCell/`
+Check [here](https://github.com/amirdew/CollectionViewPagingLayout/tree/master/PagingLayoutSamples/Modules/Shapes/ShapeCell) to see used options for each: `/PagingLayoutSamples/Modules/Shapes/ShapeCell/`

 #### Target view
-You may wonder how does it figure out the view for applying transforms on, if you check each transformable protocol you can see the target views are defined for each, you can also see there is an extension to provide the default target views.
+You may wonder how does it find out the subview in your cell to apply transforms on.
+If you check the transformable protocols, you find the target view for each. like `ScaleTransformView.scalbleView`.

-for instance we have `ScaleTransformView.scalableView` which is the view that we apply scale transforms on, and for `UICollectionViewCell` the default view is the first subview of `contentView`:
+The default value is the first subview of "contentView":
 ```swift
 public extension ScaleTransformView where Self: UICollectionViewCell {